-To increase computational efficiency, the simulations utilize a simplified prescription for star formation that turns regions of baryon overdensity $\Delta_\mathrm{b}>1000$ and temperature $T<10^5$ K into collisionless stars \citep[e.g.;][]{viel2004ConstraintsPrimordialPower}, implement a spatially uniform ultraviolet background \citep{haardt2012RadiativeTransferClumpya}, and do not consider active galactic nuclei (AGN) feedback \citep[e.g.;][]{chabanier2020ImpactAGNFeedback}.
-These approximations are justified because we focus on emulating the \lyaf in the absence of astrophysical contaminants like AGN feedback, damped Lyman-alpha absorbers (DLAs), or metal absorbers, and we will model these before comparing our predictions with observational measurements \citep[e.g.;][]{mcdonald2005LinearTheoryPower, palanque-delabrouille2015ConstraintNeutrinoMasses, palanque-delabrouille2020HintsNeutrinoBounds}.
+To increase computational efficiency, the simulations utilized a simplified prescription for star formation that turns regions of baryon overdensity $\Delta_\mathrm{b}>1000$ and temperature $T<10^5$ K into collisionless stars \citep[e.g.,][]{viel2004ConstraintsPrimordialPower}, implemented a spatially uniform ultraviolet background \citep{haardt2012RadiativeTransferClumpya}, and did not consider active galactic nuclei (AGN) feedback \citep[e.g.,][]{chabanier2020ImpactAGNFeedback}.
+These approximations are justified because we focus on emulating the \lyaf in the absence of astrophysical contaminants like AGN feedback, damped Lyman-alpha absorbers (DLAs), or metal absorbers, and we will model these before comparing our predictions with observational measurements \citep[e.g.,][]{mcdonald2005LinearTheoryPower, palanque-delabrouille2015ConstraintNeutrinoMasses, palanque-delabrouille2020HintsNeutrinoBounds}.